 We have a \$325.0 million credit facility with a group of banks for which Fleet Bank, N.A. is acting as agent.
-This credit facility consists of a \$175.0 million Senior Secured Revolving Credit Facility ("Revolver") and a Senior Secured Term "B" Loan, which had an outstanding balance of \$150.0 million at April 30, 2003 ("Term Loan").
-We have the right to increase the amount of the revolver and/or the term loan by an aggregate amount of up to \$50 million at our discretion, provided that we are not in default at the time of the increase, subject to the receipt of commitments from lenders for such additional amount.
-The new term loan and revolving credit facility agreement contains covenants that may limit our activities, including covenants that restrict dividends and stock repurchases, limit capital expenditures, and set minimum net worth and profitability requirements and interest coverage and leverage ratios.
-As of April 30, 2003, we considered the profitability covenant, which requires our cumulative adjusted net income for any two consecutive guarters to be positive, to be the most restrictive.
-As of April 30, 2003, we were in compliance with this covenant as we reported consolidated adjusted net income of \$1.5 million for the six months ended April 30, 2003.
+This credit facility consists of a \$175.0 million senior secured revolving credit facility and a senior secured term "B" loan, which had an outstanding balance of \$150.0 million at October 31, 2003.
+We have the right to increase the amount of the revolver and/or the term loan by an aggregate amount of up to \$50.0 million at our discretion, provided that we are not in default at the time of the increase, subject to the receipt of commitments from lenders for such additional amount.
+On August 26, 2003, we amended the terms of the term loan, lowering the borrowing rate and modifying the prepayment provisions to include a prepayment premium applicable to the first two years following the date of the amendment.

+The term loan and revolving credit facility agreement contains covenants that may limit our activities, including covenants that restrict dividends and stock repurchases, limit capital expenditures, and set minimum net worth and profitability requirements and interest coverage and leverage ratios.
+As of October 31, 2003, we considered the profitability covenant, which requires our cumulative adjusted net income for any two consecutive quarters to be positive, to be the most restrictive.
+As of October 31, 2003, we were in compliance with this covenant as we reported consolidated adjusted net income of \$8.1 million for the six months ended October 31, 2003.
 Consolidated adjusted net income is defined by the credit facility agreement.
-In accordance with such definition, consolidated net income, determined in accordance with generally accepted accounting principles, is adjusted for elimination of certain nonrecurring charges, extraordinary gains, income from discontinued operations and non-cash income attributable to equity investments.
-We used the net proceeds from the offering of the old notes and initial borrowings under our new senior secured credit facilities to repay all outstanding amounts under our old senior secured credit facilities, for fees and expenses related to the offering of the old notes and the new senior secured credit facilities and general corporate purposes.
-As of April 30, 2003, assuming the issuance of all existing letters of credit under our new senior secured credit facilities, we would have had available borrowing capacity under our new \$175.0 million revolving credit facility of up to \$141.6 million, subject to our ability to meet certain borrowing conditions.
-We intend to use the additional availability under our new senior secured credit facilities to support our acquisition program.
+In accordance with this definition, consolidated net income, determined in accordance with generally accepted accounting principles, is adjusted for elimination of certain nonrecurring charges, extraordinary gains, income from discontinued operations and non-cash income attributable to equity investments.

+As of October 31, 2003, we had available borrowing capacity under our \$175.0 million revolving credit facility of up to \$145.3 million, subject to our ability to meet certain borrowing conditions.
+The available amount is net of outstanding irrevocable letters of credit.
+We intend to use the additional availability under our senior secured credit facility to support our acquisition program.
 This credit facility is secured by all of our assets, including our interest in the equity securities of our subsidiaries.
-The Revolver matures in January 2008 and the Term Loan matures in January 2010.
+The revolver matures in January 2008 and the term loan matures in January 2010.

-We have outstanding \$150.0 million of 9.75% senior subordinated notes (the "notes").
-The notes mature in January 2013.
-The senior subordinated note agreement contains covenants that restrict dividends, stock repurchases and other payments, and limits the incurrence of debt and issuance of preferred stock subject to our meeting a minimum consolidated fixed charge ratio.
-The notes are guaranteed jointly and severally, fully and unconditionally by our significant wholly-owned subsidiaries.
-Due to the need to revise our financial statements for 2001 for the reasons set forth elsewhere in this prospectus, the registration statement, of which this prospectus is a part, was not declared effective prior to July 23, 2003.
-Accordingly, we are required to pay the holders of notes, as liquidated damages, an amount per annum equal to 0.50% of the aggregate principal amount of the notes for the period commencing July 23, 2003 until the date on which the registration statement was declared effective.
+We have outstanding an aggregate principal amount of \$195.0 million of 9.75% senior subordinated notes.
+The notes mature on February 1, 2013.
+We used the gross proceeds from the offering of the old notes in January 2004 to repay outstanding indebtedness under our revolving credit facility, pay transaction costs related to the offering of the old notes and will use the remaining proceeds for general corporate purposes, including acquisitions.